msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

    2. Merge also 'new' things  (repeatable).
    4. Edit things as required, possibly also using PHPMyAdmin.
    5. Save all 'alldevices' files as you need.
-   6. Do not clean up the database.
+   6. Do not clean up the database: keep it updated.